 “Everything is seen from the face and eyes, boy,” Madam Bae said.
 She suddenly took out from under one of layers of her clothes some piece of paper.
 “I have to use serious security measures.”

 Then she stuck the paper on my cheek.
 Because of the juice, it didn’t fell.
-But I felt ridiculous.
+I felt nothing special, besides feeling ridiculous.
 I glared at members and manager, who were strongly holding back their laughter.

-“How is this suppose to help me?”
+“How it’s going to help me?”
 I asked grimly.

 “These talismans will protect you,” Madam Bae answered.